Danielwiser/express-chat-component/README.md

-This is a expense chart component that monitors daily expenses by users
+This is an expense chart component that monitors daily expenses by users